 I am honored to share with you the first birth story to be featured here at Birth Eat Love.
 I love to read birth stories, especially stories like Nicole’s where you can really feel the pride and joy of a mother after experiencing a natural birth that she planned for and then achieved.
-In her birth story, Nicole describes the transformation that she underwent during her pregnancy and childbirth.
+In her water birth story, Nicole describes the transformation that she underwent during her pregnancy and childbirth.
 It is inspiration for anyone who is experiencing fear during pregnancy and may be afraid of giving birth.

 Birth is a very powerful experience.
 It will change you in ways you never expected.
-Reading and listening to birth stories is a great way to gain the wisdom and confidence you need to have an empowered birth experience.
+Reading and listening to positive birth stories is a great way to gain the wisdom and confidence you need to have an empowered birth experience.

 Nicole also shared with me 4 of her favorite birth affirmations that she used during her labor to help her have a natural water birth.
 Birth affirmations are a fantastic way to prepare the mind for childbirth and one of the tools that you can start using today to prepare for birth.
 You can get your free printable of those affirmations at the bottom of the post.